shubelal/reward-points-app/README.md

 ## 💡 Features

-- Calculates reward points using:
+- Calculates reward points using business rules:
-  - 2 points per dollar spent over $100
+  - No points for purchases ≤ $50
-  - 1 point per dollar between $50 and $100
+  - 1 point for every $1 between $51–$100
+  - 2 points for every $1 above $100

 - Displays 3 tables:
   - **Monthly Rewards**
   - **Total Rewards**